vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 were periods within the day when the probability of rain was low enough that I could have gone running, but these were brief and intermittent and didn't align with my schedule for the day.

+## 2023-12-21 and 2023-12-22: skipped strength exercises

+On 2023-12-21, I had strength exercises due (I hadn't done them on 2023-12-20 because of a skiped run meaning I hadn't warmed up).
+However, I got back deep into a work investigation after returning home, so I ended up skipping strength exercises.

+On 2023-12-22, I deliberately skipped strength exercises due to a [strained rib](2023-12-22-strained-rib.md).
+I also ran a little less (a little over 1 mile instead of the usual 1.25 miles or higher), though my total running + walking distance was as usual (2 miles).